S2.3.1

 | Ar | Noble gas | Monatomic | Poor | Not assigned |

-A sensible database investigation would start with a focused research question, such as how thermal conductivity changes down group 1 or how melting point changes across the metallic elements of period 3.
+A sensible database investigation starts with a focused research question, such as how thermal conductivity changes down group 1 or how melting point changes across the metallic elements of period 3.
 The data set should be large enough to show a trend, values should come from a reliable database, and the same property should be compared under comparable conditions.
-Graphs help because they show whether a relationship is smooth, irregular or broken by a change in structure.
+Graphs help because they show whether a relationship is smooth, irregular or interrupted by a change in structure.

 Reactivity trends of metals can also be predicted from the periodic table.
 For many s-block metals, reactivity increases down a group because the outer electron is farther from the nucleus and is lost more easily.
 Across a period from left to right, metals generally become less reactive as they hold their outer electrons more strongly.
-These reactivity trends concern electron loss, while the physical properties in this topic concern delocalized electrons in the solid metal.
+These reactivity trends deal with electron loss, whereas the physical properties in this topic depend on delocalized electrons in the solid metal.
 The ideas are connected, but they are not the same explanation.

-Metallic bonding gets stronger when the attraction between the metal cations and the delocalized electrons is stronger.
-For this syllabus, keep it simple: stronger metallic bonding is favoured by higher cation charge, smaller metal ion radius and greater electron density in the delocalized electron cloud.
+Metallic bond strength depends on how strongly the metal cations attract the delocalized electrons.
+For this syllabus, keep the explanation simple: stronger metallic bonding is favoured by higher cation charge, smaller metal ion radius and greater electron density in the delocalized electron cloud.

 Ionic radius is the distance from the centre of an ion to the outer region of its electron cloud, usually compared in picometres or metres.
-If the metal ion is larger, its positive charge sits farther from the delocalized electrons, so the electrostatic attraction is weaker.
-A smaller metal ion lets the cation attract the electron cloud more closely.
+A larger metal ion holds its positive charge farther from the delocalized electrons, so the electrostatic attraction is weaker.
+With a smaller metal ion, the cation and the electron cloud can attract over a shorter distance.

 Melting point is the temperature at which a solid and liquid are in equilibrium at a stated pressure.
-In metals, a higher melting point usually points to stronger metallic bonding, since more energy is needed to overcome enough attractions for the regular solid lattice to break down into a liquid.
+In metals, a higher melting point usually points to stronger metallic bonding.
+More energy is needed to overcome enough attractions for the regular solid lattice to break down into a liquid.

 It isn't a perfect one-factor test.
 Crystal structure and other details can affect the value.
 Still, for the s- and p-block metals in this topic, melting point is a very useful comparison.

 In group 1, the cation charge stays the same: each metal forms a 1+ ion in the simple metallic model.
-Down the group, the metal ions get larger.
-The delocalized electrons are, on average, farther from the centres of positive charge, so the attraction weakens.
+Going down the group, the metal ions get larger.
+The delocalized electrons sit, on average, farther from the centres of positive charge, so the attraction weakens.
 The melting points therefore decrease down the group.

-When you use data to make predictions, a graph of melting point against position in the group can make the trend easier to see.
-Extrapolation to rubidium or caesium needs care: a graph can suggest a value beyond the measured data, but the further you move outside the known range, the less secure the prediction becomes.
+When using data to make predictions, a plot of melting point against position in the group can make the trend easier to see.
+Extrapolation to rubidium or caesium needs care: a graph can suggest a value beyond the measured data, but the further you move outside the known range, the less secure the prediction is.
 A good evaluation compares the prediction with reliable data and comments on whether the pattern was close to linear or curved.

 Across period 3, the metallic elements sodium, magnesium and aluminium show a strong increase in melting point from sodium to the other two metals.
-Three changes push the bonding in the same direction:
+Three changes push the bond strength in the same direction:

 Period 3 metallic elements: factors linked to stronger metallic bonding.